intel-analytics/ipex-llm-tutorial/ch_2_Environment_Setup/README.md

 ```

 ### 2.2 Start Jupyter Service
-Now we can start the jupyter service to run the tutorial notebooks.
-The recommended command is slightly different on PC and server.
+The recommended command to start jupyter service is slightly different on PC and server.

 #### 2.3.1 On PC
 On PC, just execute the command: